How to Install FreeCAD on Ubuntu 26.04, 24.04 and 22.04

 E: The repository 'https://ppa.launchpadcontent.net/freecad-maintainers/freecad-stable/ubuntu resolute Release' does not have a Release file.

 This indicates the PPA is not currently published for resolute.
-On Ubuntu 26.04, use Ubuntu repositories, Snap, or Flatpak.
+On Ubuntu 26.04, use Snap, Flatpak, or the official AppImage instead of pointing APT at an older Ubuntu suite.

-If you already added one or both FreeCAD PPAs on Ubuntu 26.04, remove them first so apt update succeeds again:
+If you already added one or both FreeCAD PPAs on Ubuntu 26.04, remove them first so the package-list refresh succeeds again:

 sudo add-apt-repository --remove ppa:freecad-maintainers/freecad-stable -y